cschleiden/chess-action/README.md

 ## Usage

-Add the following workflow to one of your repositories, as `.github/workflows/chess.yaml`:
+Add the following workflow to one of your repositories, for example as `.github/workflows/chess.yaml`:

 ```yml
 name: Chess!